jdanecki/kanapi/kanapi_system/docker/x11/README.txt

 How to create new docker X11 image automatically
 =============================================

-1. To create X11 docker imnage run: make_image
+1. To create X11 docker image run: make_image

 How to use CLI docker to build X11 image manually
 =======================================================